top of page

 What is Supported Living for Adults?

 Because no two people are the same, no two care plans are the same.
-At Keyline Care, our flexible support is co-created with the service user.
+Our flexible support is co-created with the service user.
 Whether someone requires just a few hours of support a week or 24-hour complex care, we focus on their unique interests, priorities, and skills.

 Our person-centred approach to supported living generally focuses on four key areas: